 Today, this situation has almost been reversed: due to land consolidation, widespread monoculture and the use of pesticides, the habitat for many animals and plants in the countryside is becoming smaller and green cities have become refuges.
 Allotment garden culture also has a considerable share in this.
 From an ecological point of view, allotment gardens, like botanical gardens, function as remaining sanctuaries of biodiversity.

-The Harmas KGV project in plot 3 of the KGV Flora I e.V. aims to use and promote this potential of allotment gardens through the creation and joint care of an arid biotope with native flora and to jointly counteract the loss of species knowledge.
-It opens up a place where we can observe our “animal and plant fellow creatures” in Fabre's sense, “with loving enthusiasm and a thirst for knowledge”.
+The Harmas KGV project in plot 3 of the KGV Flora I e.V. aims to use and promote this potential of allotment gardens through the creation and joint care of an arid biotope with native flora and to counteract the loss of species knowledge.
+It opens up a place where we can observe our “fellow animal and plant creatures” in Fabre's sense, “with loving enthusiasm and a thirst for knowledge”.

 The dry garden was designed to allow for different atmospheric conditions within a confined space.
 Depending on the slope and compass direction, different microclimates are created on slopes.
 Aligned in a north-south direction, the site offers slightly inclined slopes in all four cardinal directions.
 Significant temperature differences arise between the north side receiving the least solar radiation and the south side with the most sun.

 This effect is intensified by the exhibition pavilion emerging at the top and the buildings to the east, which additionally shade the areas with the lower sun exposure.

 However, the buildings also provide protection against wind, drying out and cold.
 During the initial planting, the plants were distributed evenly over all four areas so that the correlation between the microclimate and the growth of the nineteen rare wild plants can be monitored.
 5 The Bosel near Meissen, brochure by Landesverein Sächsischer Heimatschutz e.V.
 6 In the morning 7 At noon 8 In the evening